The best way to do business money transfer to Canada from the US

 Which option is right for your business?

-Opening a global business account with Airwallex is the smartest option if you regularly make international transfers to Canada, as well as any other country you do business in.
+Opening a global business account with Airwallex is the smartest option if you regularly make international transfers to Canada and any other country you do business in.

 Cutting the cost of currency conversion fees, as well as eliminating surprising transfer and exchange fees will significantly improve your profit margins.
 Airwallex also makes it much easier for eCommerce businesses to expand thanks to our various partnerships with other fintech platforms.

-If you’re interested in creating a borderless business account with Airwallex, sign up for free today.
+If you want to create a borderless business account with Airwallex, sign up for free today.

 Share